Concordium/concordium-base/rust-bins/wallet-notes/README.md

 - [credential-input.json](credential-input.json) input to the creation of the credential library call.
 - [credential-response.json](credential.json) the response from credential creation call.
+- [transfer-input.json](transfer-input.json) input to the create transfer call.
+- [transfer-output.json](transfer-output.json) the response from create transfer call.

 # How to run the server